 // UNIQUE CARDS

 Unique cards carry a special mark.
 They function as their normal card type, but possess an additional ability that no standard card has.
-Once a Unique card is played, it cannot be played again for the rest of the game — even if it returns to your hand or deck.
+Once a Unique card is played, it cannot be played again for the rest of the game by any player.

 The Field